Let's walk through the process for handling a customer like Averitt. They're a key account, so understanding this workflow is important.

 Nam/Ram: Jeff Roberts

-Pricing File: No, but cross refences in iSeries
+Pricing File: No, but cross references in iSeries

 Email Template: No